 Data retention is very important to us, which is why we built our highly-removable backup drives to protect archived data in a durable tray enclosure.
 After all, what good is fixed storage if it can’t be taken off-site?
 With the threat of maliciously deleted files and virus infections, or natural disasters such as fire, flood, or theft, removable media becomes a professional necessity, and our High-Rely RAIDFrame backup NAS system provides the answer.
 High-Rely warranties all backup devices for one year, with extended dynamic support contracts available for up to five years that include advance replacement – including shipping costs to and from our factory.

-The NetSwap 300 backup system features replication with other High-Rely NetSwap appliances, as well as rsync targets.
+The RAIDFrame 4000 backup system features replication with RAIDFrames and High-Rely NetSwap appliances, as well as rsync targets.
 In addition, NetSwap will replicate with popular cloud vendors such as: Amazon S3, Google Cloud Storage, DreamHost DreamCloud, and Dropbox.
 NetSwap also features:

 RAIDFrame 4000 includes a feature that enables removable backup media to be automatically mirrored upon insertion.
 We call this “Automatic Mirror Technology” (AMT), and it provides better protection for modern backup software.
 With AMT there are redundant historical copies of data in case corruption creeps into the continuous incremental chain.
 This enhanced RAIDFrame 4000 model includes a proprietary HRIC hardware feature, which adds audible and visual alerts on top of standard email notifications by using special Watchdog circuitry to monitor the backup system and deliver ultimate stability.

-Other important factors that set RAIDFrame apart from a consumer NAS system is our use of military-rated Intel motherboards, professionally trained U.S.-based technical support staff, and an ultra-quiet internal cooling system.
-Antiquated tape drives and RDX backup devices are easily replaced by our RAIDFrame computer backup system.
-You can also supplement or replace expensive monthly Cloud strategies with a locally-installed RAIDFrame solution.
-RAIDFrame 4000 offers CIFS and SMB connections (Windows shares), NFS (Linux, Unix, VMware Virtualization shares), or iSCSI (faster block level drive access that allows backup speeds of 300 Gigabytes/Hr).
+Antiquated tape drives and RDX backup devices are easily replaced by our RAIDFrame 4000 computer backup system.
+You can also supplement or replace expensive monthly Cloud strategies with a locally-installed NetSwap solution.
+NetSwap offers CIFS and SMB connections (Windows shares), NFS (Linux, Unix, VMware Virtualization shares), or iSCSI (faster block level drive access).

-Use any modern web browser to configure NetSwap, then use any Remote Management and Monitoring tool such as Labtech to monitor it.
+Use any modern web browser to configure RAIDFrame 4000, then use any Remote Management and Monitoring tool such as Labtech to monitor it.
 Our simple menu driven interface is similar to those used on consumer routers, making it simple to configure: IP address, machine name, and other basic settings.
 Multiple RAIDFrames and NetSwaps may be conveniently monitored and managed from our web browser based NetSwap Dashboard (works with NetSwap firmware versions 2.14 and higher).
 The NetSwap Dashboard is designed for the technician or administrator to manage and monitor all their NetSwaps and RAIDFrame 4000s whether LAN or WAN deployed, from one simple website.

 Video Product Summary: